The sleep that doesn't restore

 Ten to thirty minutes of natural light in the first hour after waking anchor morning cortisol, nighttime melatonin, and the biological clock.
 It is the cheapest and most ignored signal of circadian medicine.

 A 42-year-old woman, lean, no snoring, treated for years for "anxiety."
-Polysomnography comes back with a low AHI and the apparent diagnosis is "no apnea."
-But the RDI tells a different story — and its name is UARS.
+Polysomnography comes back "no significant apnea."
+But the clinical picture persists, and it is a scene I recognize from the speech, before ordering the first test.

 Alcohol and sleep — why two glasses destroy six hours of rest